 Where a visit to Denali National Park allows you to see an abundance of land-based wildlife, a Kenai Fjords day cruise will allow you to see a wide range of marine life.
 Otters, puffins, harbor seals, bald eagles, sea stars, orcas, Minke whales, and Dall's porpoises are just part of the list.
 You'll also see stunning mountain scenery, as well as hanging and tidewater glaciers.
-The Kenai Fjords National Park cruises leaves out of Seward, Alaska.
+The Kenai Fjords National Park cruises depart from Seward, Alaska.

 Located on the University of Alaska Fairbanks campus, the Museum of the North is a world-class museum stuffed with fascinating exhibits covering Alaska's history, art, and culture.
 The Gallery of Alaska covers each region of the state, addressing both human and natural history.
 Highlights of this gallery include the coverage of mammoths and mastodons and the magnificent display of gold and gold nuggets.
 The Alaska Classics art gallery features historical paintings, while upstairs the Rose Berry Alaska Art Gallery focuses on contemporary Alaskan art.
 Don't miss the movies at the Museum of the North's theater, particularly The Drums of Winter, which explores the traditional dance, music, and spiritual world of the Yupik Eskimo people.

 Sitka National Historical Park, Alaska's oldest national park, is located on the east side of Sitka, a popular port of call for Inside Passage cruises.
 Begin at the park's visitor center, where you'll explore exhibits on historic and modern totem poles, Russian and Native artifacts, and temperate rainforest and beaches.
 You'll also get an introduction to the Battle of 1804 between local Tlingit Indians and Russian colonists, the event that Sitka National Historical Park interprets and preserves.
 Follow that with a walking tour of the Russian Bishop's House and a hike along the Totem Trail.